The effect of stress on testosterone in men

 Effects of low testosterone include:

-• Insomnia: waking up too early, unable to fall asleep or interrupted sleep.
+• Sleep problems: waking up too early, unable to fall asleep or interrupted sleep.

 • Mood changes: increased impatience, irritability, anxiousness, depression and rumination over past events.